wpeventmanager/wp-event-manager/readme.txt

 14. Event Page Settings From Backend - Admin Panel.

 == Changelog ==

 = [3.1.44] 12-07-2024 =

 Fixed : The Error Message Displayed On The Sign-Out Page Is Removed.
 Fixed : Now Multiple Logos Can Be Saved In The Venue And Organizer Section.
-Fixed : Security Issue Of WP Event Manager Is Resolved.
+Fixed : Security Issue Of WP Events Manager Is Resolved.

 = [3.1.43] 22-02-2024 =